 The Inupiat Eskimo, one of the 227 native Alaskan tribes, control Prudhoe Bay, the largest oil field in North America, which supplies 25 percent of the US domestic oil supply.
 They have reaped tremendous economic rewards from Prudhoe Bay via tax revenues garnished from corporations such as Exxon and British Petroleum.
 Nevertheless, the Inupiat face a major fiscal and existential crisis: Prudhoe Bay will soon run out of oil.
 Initial estimates predicted that the Prudhoe wells would go dry by the year 2000.
 However, recent advances in oil extraction techniques, such as pumping natural gas into wells to force out additional petroleum, have delivered millions more barrels.
 These techniques will allow Prudhoe Bay to deliver oil well into the 2030s, but this comes at a high environmental cost for the Inupiat.

 Although a majority remains strongly in favor of drilling, it would not be fair to say that the entire community supports it.
-There are traditional Inupiat that are concerned for their situation, as well as a big section of the Gwich'in people who fear for their traditional ways of living.
+There are traditional Inupiat that are concerned for their situation, as well as a large section of the Gwich'in people who fear for their traditional ways of living.
 In a short interview with Robert Childers, a natural resources consultant in Anchorage, he noted that “this is an example of white oil corporations coming in and making a people dependent on their services for money and jobs, and then persuading them to act in ways they normally would not ”.
 He believes that the oil interests have pitted the Inupiat against the Gwich'in, dividing and weakening native power in Alaska.

 Today, Alaska's waters are believed to contain more than 30 percent of the nation's known recoverable offshore resources.
 Alaska's oil and gas industry has produced more than 17 billion barrels of oil and 13 billion cubic feet of natural gas.
 The petroleum industry supports one-third of all Alaskan jobs, generating 110,000 jobs throughout the state.

-Yet, increasing competition over resources and the aggressive oil-rush manifested by the current Trump administration are positioning native populations against each other.
+Yet, increasing competition over resources and the aggressive oil rush manifested by the current Trump administration are positioning native populations against each other.
 This is evident in current debates among Alaskan native populations about who can capitalize on the extraction of natural resources and what should be done about the negative externalities that, in this case, the oil drillings have on the environment.

 Though different, these two cases from India and Alaska contribute to a similar narrative: a large variety of environmental issues endanger the survival of native populations worldwide.
 Climate change and, ultimately, environment-led economic pressures pose severe threats to the existence of these populations.
 The issues above mentioned point to the fragility and lack of agency experienced by native societies, who often pay the price for the wide isolation and silence they are subject to in contemporary nation-states, both in the Global North and in the Global South.